 Regulation (EU) 2016/1011 (the "Benchmark Regulation") came into full effect on 1 January 2018.
-The Benchmark Regulation introduces a new requirement for all Benchmark administrators providing indices which are used or intended to be used as Benchmarks in the EU to be authorized or registered by the competent authority.
-In respect of the Fund, the Benchmark Regulation prohibits the use of Benchmarks unless they are produced by an EU administrator authorized or registered by ESMA or are non-EU Benchmarks that are included in ESMA's register under the BMR's third country regime.
-During the Benchmark Regulation's third country transitional period (which has been extended to 31 December 2023), third country benchmarks can continue to be used even if these are not included in the ESMA register.
+The Benchmark Regulation obliges Benchmark administrators providing certain types of indices which are used or intended to be used as Benchmarks in the EU to be authorized or registered by the competent authority.
+Where the Fund uses a critical benchmark, a significant benchmark, a commodity benchmark, a Climate Transition Benchmark or a Paris-Aligned Benchmark, such benchmark is provided by an administrator included in ESMA's Benchmark register in accordance with the Benchmark Regulation.